AlexMercedCoder/GuideToBecomingACoder/readme.md

 ## Bash (Terminal)

 Bash is the default shell environment in unix based systems (Mac and Linux).
-Windows is not unix based which is the primary reason we heavily discourage going through the course with a windows environment although are several options on how to use your windows machine in the course.
+Windows is not unix based which is the primary reason we heavily discourage going through the course with a windows environment although there are several options on how to use your windows machine in the course.

 1. Install Xubuntu (https://xubuntu.org/) as a second operating on your machine (This is in my opinion the best option and a tutorial how to do so is here: https://www.lifewire.com/guide-to-installing-xubuntu-linux-2202075)